Advanced Debating Techniques for Students

 Appeal to Authority

 This technique is unethical because it involves the misuse of authority.
-Here, the debaters make a common mistake of citing unauthentic or irrelevant authorities.
+Here, the debaters make the common mistake of citing unauthentic or irrelevant authorities.

-For example, referring to a lung doctor in a debate when you are required to prove something about psychiatry.
+For example, referring to a lung doctor in a debate when you must prove something about psychiatry.
 Most students use such tricks purposely, but it affects the credibility of their content.